Michele-Zhu/Digital-Twin-Dataset/README.md

 - [License](#License)

 ## Overview
 This repository contains the datasets and processing used in the paper [Exploiting Age of Information in Network Digital Twins for AI-driven Real-Time Link Blockage Detection](https://arxiv.org/abs/2505.15519).
-The dataset can be downloaded at the following [link-TBD]().
+The dataset can be downloaded at the following [link](https://drive.google.com/file/d/1XQVwNTf5P8J0O3DxED9SEVFWO36lbSMS/view?usp=sharing).
 Due to previous agreements with our partners, we are unable to provide the full implementation of the deep learning model and the resulting model weights.
+Only the data relevant to the paper has been published.

 ## Scenario
 ### Considered urban scenario